-Gastroscopy/Endoscopy – A simple and effective means to assess symptoms such as upper abdominal pain, nausea and vomiting, reflux, difficulty swallowing or weight loss, by inserting a small camera through the mouth to get a clear view of the oesophagus, stomach and small intestine.
+Gastroscopy / Endoscopy – A simple and effective means to assess symptoms such as upper abdominal pain, nausea and vomiting, reflux, difficulty swallowing or weight loss, by inserting a small camera through the mouth to get a clear view of the oesophagus, stomach and small intestine.

-The procedure starts with a small amount of anaesthetic, allowing you to sleep through the procedure.
+A endoscopy procedure starts with a small amount of anaesthetic, allowing you to sleep through the procedure.
 Then a small camera is inserted through the mouth, displaying images on a video screen – this procedure is far more effective in detecting inflammation, ulcers or early cancer.

 Gastroscopy/Endoscopy is also used to treat some condition, in order to prevent the need for invasive surgery.
 Conditions include gastric polyps that need removing, bleeding lesions and strictures can be stretched.
 Gastroscopy is also used to obtain biopsies where tumours or infection is suspected.

 Colonoscopy – often recommended by doctors to assess symptoms of abdominal pain, rectal bleeding, examine for inflammatory bowel disease such as Crohn’s disease and Ulcerative colitis, colon polyps (small growths on the inner lining of the large intestine, which can progress into cancer), family history of colon cancer, and generally to rule out colorectal cancer.

 This is done using a small fibre optic video instrument (colonoscope) which gives a far better view of the rectum and large intestine than X-rays, achieving more accurate results.
 Just as with a Gastroscopy/Endoscopy, patients having a Colonoscopy performed will be given a light anaesthetic which will allow them to sleep for the short period of time it takes to complete the procedure.